kristophjunge/docker-mediawiki/README.md

 ```

-When `WIKI_HTTPS` is set to 1 all requests to HTTP URLs will be redirected to HTTPS to enforce a secure connection.
+When `MEDIAWIKI_HTTPS` is set to 1 all requests to HTTP URLs will be redirected to HTTPS to enforce a secure connection.

 ### Database